kelvinmleung/kelvinmleung.github.io/index.md

       <br> <br>
     </td>
     <td width="70%"><div>
-      This Lego grand piano set came out in 2020, and I bought it and assembled it right away.
+      When this Lego grand piano set came out in 2020, I bought it and assembled it right away.
 It can connect to your phone and play live music.
       </div><br></td>
   </tr>
 </table>